 Example for calculating import VAT:

-You have ordered a blouse from the Island of Jersey that costs 200 euros.
+You have ordered a blouse from the Canary Islands that costs 200 euros.
 The postage is 35 euros.
 The amount of VAT imposed on the consignment is 24 % of the sum of the purchase price and transport costs, as the goods will be delivered from outside the fiscal territory of the EU.

 - (€200 + €35) x 0.24 = 56.40 euros